-The Brennan Center requests expedited processing pursuant to 5 U.S.C. $\S552(a)(6)(E)$ and 28 C.F.R. $\S\S16.5(e)(1)(ii)$ and (iv).
+The Brennan Center requests expedited processing pursuant to 5 U.S.C. § 552(a)(6)(E) and 28 C.F.R. §§ 16.5(e)(1)(ii) and (iv).
 The Brennan Center has a "compelling need" for these records as there is "widespread and exceptional media interest in which there exist possible questions about the government's integrity that affect public confidence."
-5 U.S.C. $\S552(a)(6)(E)$; 28 C.F.R. $\S16.5(e)(1)(ii)$; 28 C.F.R. $\S16.5(e)(1)(ii)$;
+5 U.S.C. § 552(a)(6)(E); 28 C.F.R. § 16.5(e)(1)(ii); 28 C.F.R. § 16.5(e)(1)(iv).

 The Brennan Center, a 501(c)(3) organization, regularly publishes reports on a wide range of U.S. policy issues, including counterterrorism and security.
 The Center has released over forty publications in the form of reports in the last four years.
-As such, the Brennan Center meets the definition of an organization that is "primarily engaged in disseminating information" under 5 U.S.C. § 552(a)(6)(E) and 28 C.F.R. § 16.5(e)(1)(ii).33 Recently, the Brennan Center has published a report, several fact sheets, and multiple articles on the intersection of national security and immigration policy.34 The Brennan Center regularly writes and publishes reports and newspaper articles and makes appearances on various media outlets, addressing U.S. policy on issues ranging from counterterrorism efforts to voting rights to campaign finance laws and beyond, and it will continue to do so for the foreseeable future.35
+As such, the Brennan Center meets the definition of an organization that is "primarily engaged in disseminating information" under 5 U.S.C. § 552(a)(6)(E) and 28 C.F.R. § 16.5(e)(1)(ii).
+Recently, the Brennan Center has published a report, several fact sheets, and multiple articles on the intersection of national security and immigration policy.
+He Brennan Center regularly writes and publishes reports and newspaper articles and makes appearances on various media outlets, addressing U.S. policy on issues ranging from counterterrorism efforts to voting rights to campaign finance laws and beyond, and it will continue to do so for the foreseeable future.
+The Brennan Center regularly writes are published as a policy on issues ranging from counterterrorism efforts to voting rights to campaign finance laws and beyond, and it will continue to do so for the foreseeable future.

 The Brennan Center urgently needs access to this information to inform the public of federal government activity that concerns the general public interest.
 See 5 U.S.C. § 552(a)(6)(E)(v)(II); 6 C.F.R. § 5.5(d)(1)(ii).
 The information requested herein concerns the federal government's policies for data collection and dissemination, and the use of social media monitoring tools.
 In the absence of these records, such as the SMOUT, the Compliance Review Files, and the Rulemaking Files, publicly available audits like Privacy Impact Assessments and Systems of Records Notices do not provide sufficient information for the public to evaluate the legality and efficacy of the federal government's collection of information and the potential implications for citizens' privacy rights.
 It is also unknown what systems the federal government is using to collect this information and whether those systems are designed to comply with privacy requirements.
-In addition to privacy concerns, DHS's use of social media risks chilling First Amendment activity and infringing on privacy rights.36 The Brennan Center intends to share any information obtained from this request with the public.
+In addition to privacy concerns, DHS's use of social media risks chilling First Amendment activity and infringing on privacy rights.
+The Brennan Center intends to share any information obtained from this request with the public.
 See 5 U.S.C. § 552(a)(6)(E)(v)(II); 6 C.F.R. § 5.5(d)(1)(ii).